Enselic/sequencediagram.io/README.md

 ====

 List of minor/uninteresting things to do, roughly sorted by priority.
-- make pending message and end-point-of-message move behave the same with regards to lifeline "stickyness"
+- Add click hint to message move endpoints
 - Make adding an object preselect its text
 - Make <input /> show as multiline when the layout will wrap lines.
 Use <textarea /> ?
 - Make tab switch objects